cmdecker95/todo-app-fastapi/README.md

 As you would expect, you can perform all CRUD operations through a RESTful API:

 - Create a new note
-- Read all notes
+- Read one note, list all notes
 - Update an existing note
 - Delete a note

-> ✋🏽 For now, data saved in memory so the **data does not persist**.
+> ✋🏽 For now, data is saved in memory so the **data does not persist**.
 To connect to a database, edit `main.py` accordingly.

 ### 🪄 Wanna try it out?